Terms, Conditions & Policies

 If a participant is going to be absent, please contact info@lymeacademy.edu to notify us that he/she will not be attending that day.
 There are no refunds or makeup sessions if a participant misses a day of the program due to illnesses, special events, vacation, or any other personal commitments.

-Policies and Procedures for Students Under 18
+Special Policies for Students under 18

-- Students under 18 years of age may not leave a program activity without proper permission from the class instructor.
+• Students under 18 years of age may not leave a program activity without proper permission from the class instructor.

-- Students and their parents/guardians shall provide a medical exam form from the last three years, and Medication Administration Record (MAR) and Authorization Form, if required.
+• Medication Administration Record (MAR) and Authorization Form, if required.
 (See Youth Program Forms & General Information.)

-- In case of emergency, the Emergency Contact will be notified immediately of any emergency by the information provided.
+• In case of emergency, the Emergency Contact will be notified immediately of any emergency by the information provided.

 Dismissals